Mitochondria: O_{2} and NADH: energy-releasing reactions

-The electrons from NADH and FADH_{2} are transferred to oxygen (O_{2}) and hydrogen (protons) in several steps via an electron transport chain.
+The electrons from NADH and FADH_{2} are transferred between multiple coenzymes, and ultimately to oxygen (O_{2}) in several steps via the electron transport chain.
 NADH and FADH_{2} molecules are produced within the matrix via the citric acid cycle and in the cytoplasm by glycolysis.
 Reducing equivalents from the cytoplasm can be imported via the malate-aspartate shuttle system of antiporter proteins or fed into the electron transport chain using a glycerol phosphate shuttle.

 The major energy-releasing reactions that make the mitochondrion the "powerhouse of the cell" occur at protein complexes I, III and IV in the inner mitochondrial membrane (NADH dehydrogenase (ubiquinone), cytochrome c reductase, and cytochrome c oxidase).
 At complex IV, O_{2} reacts with the reduced form of iron in cytochrome c: